JNeubau/XAI-ChemBenchmark/LIME/lime.md

 #### **Steps**
 1. Generate MACCS fingerprints for the input SMILES strings.
 2. Filter the fingerprints based on the selected keys.
-3. Convert the filtered fingerprints to a NumPy array.
+3. Convert the filtered fingerprints to a labeled DataFrame.
 4. Use the trained model to make predictions.

 ---